Since 2011, HI Tunisia has been developing actions to ensure that disability rights are incorporated into the democratic transition process.

-HI’s economic inclusion projects aim to create better employment opportunities for people with disabilities, especially women and young people.
-The programme also carries out activities for better care and inclusion of children with autism spectrum disorders.
-Through inclusive education, the promotion of early detection, adapted professional approaches and a pilot experiment in psycho-pedagogical care, HI aims to improve the ways professionals work with these children.
+HI also carries out activities for better care and inclusion of children on the autism spectrum.
+With inclusive education, the promotion of early detection, adapted professional approaches, and a pilot experiment in psycho-pedagogical care, HI aims to improve how professionals work with these children.

 In 2014, following elections for the first pluralist and democratic parliament, the country installed a government.

-However, this government faces many challenges: social and economic problems, high public expectations, strikes and social movements, a constant security threat and the thorny issue of corruption.
+However, this government has facesdmany challenges: social and economic problems, public expectations, strikes and social movements, the security threat in the country and the thorny issue of corruption.
+In particular, the aim is to tackle rising food prices and shortages of basic commodities (petrol, sugar, semolina, milk, etc.).
+Recent years have been marked by an upward trend in irregular migration.

 HI is an independent and impartial aid organisation working in situations of poverty and exclusion, conflict and disaster.
 We work alongside people with disabilities and vulnerable populations, taking action and bearing witness in order to respond to their essential needs, improve their living conditions and promote respect for their dignity and fundamental rights.